-As required by the Texas Water Code, the District retains an independent auditor to audit the District's financial statements annually, which annual audit is filed with the Commission.
-The District's audited financial statements for the fiscal year ending November 30, 2017 have been prepared by McGrath & Co., PLLC.
-See "APPENDIX A" for a copy of the District's November 30, 2017 audited financial statements.
+As required by the Texas Water Code, the District retains an independent auditor to audit the District's financial statements annually, which annual audit is filed with the TCEQ.
+The District's financial statements for the fiscal year ending November 30, 2017 were audited by the independent account firm of McGrath & Co., PLLC.
+See "APPENDIX A" for a copy of the audited financial statement of the District as of November 30, 2017.
+The District has engaged McGrath & Co., PLLC to audit the District's financial statements for the fiscal year ending November 30, 2018.